-- F. SUPERIOR COURT CLERKS' RETIREMENT FUND OF GEORGIA (SCCRF) The SCCRF was created in 1952 by an Act of the Georgia General Assembly for the purpose of providing retirement benefits to Clerks of the Superior Courts of Georgia.
-Detailed information about the pension plan's fiduciary net position is available in the separately issued Employees' Retirement System of Georgia financial report at www.sccrf.com. - G. SHERIFFS' RETIREMENT FUND OF GEORGIA (SRF) The SRF was created by an Act of the Georgia General Assembly in 1963 for the purpose of providing benefits to the elected officials serving in the capacity of Sheriff of the counties of Georgia.
+F. SUPERIOR COURT CLERKS' RETIREMENT FUND OF GEORGIA (SCCRF) - The SCCRF was created in 1952 by an Act of the Georgia General Assembly for the purpose of providing retirement benefits to Clerks of the Superior Courts of Georgia.
+Detailed information about the pension plan's fiduciary net position is available in the separately issued Employees' Retirement

+G. SHERIFFS' RETIREMENT FUND OF GEORGIA (SRF) - The SRF was created by an Act of the Georgia General Assembly in 1963 for the purpose of providing benefits to the elected officials serving in the capacity of Sheriff of the counties of Georgia.
 Detailed information about the pension plan's fiduciary net position is available in the separately issued Sheriffs' Retirement Fund of Georgia financial report that can be obtained at georgiasheriffs.org.

-14. RURAL TRANSPORTATION:
+16. RURAL TRANSPORTATION: